DannAmiel/DannTelus/README.md

     cd your-repository-name
     ```

-2. **Install Cypress via npm:Run the following command in your project root directory:
+2. **Install Cypress via npm: Run the following command in your project root directory:
   ```bash
     npm install cypress --save-dev
   ```
-3. **Open Cypress Test Runner:You can open the Cypress Test Runner with the following command:
+3. **Open Cypress Test Runner: You can open the Cypress Test Runner with the following command:
   ```bash
     npx cypress open
   ```